-Student Online Learning → Courses → Honors Comprehensive Health Education
+Student Online Learning → Courses → Honors Health Education A

-Honors Comprehensive Health Education is available in webinar format.
-Webinar format consits of multiple mandatory one-hour online webinars.
-Specific web conference dates and times are listed on the registration form.
+Honors Health Education A is available in webinar format.
+Webinar format consists of multiple mandatory online webinars.
+Specific webinar dates and times are listed on the schedule tabs on this page.
 Students are expected to attend the entirety of all webinars.

-MCPS Course Description for Honors Comprehensive Health Education (Course 7841)
+MCPS Course Description for Honors Health Education A (Course Code HPE2042A)

-Registering for the MCPS blended learning course Honors Comprehensive Health Education is a multi-step process.
-The Student Online Learning office provides information about the registration process below.
+Applying for the MCPS online course Honors Health Education A is a multi-step process.
+The Student Online Learning office provides information about the application process below.
 For further information or clarification of a particular step, please contact the Student Online Learning office at eLearning@mcpsmd.org.

 Students are eligible to take Honors Comprehensive Health Education after completing Grade 9.
 Students currently in Grade 9 are eligible to register for the summer course when registration opens for summer courses.